steentottrup/CQS/README.md

 CreativeMinds CQS also includes classes and interfaces for using events.
 You can have any number of event handlers for a given event.

+### Breaking change in v1.1

+Version 1.1 has, what can be, a breaking change.
+Before v1.1 you could decorate commands/queries with the ValidateAttribute and/or CheckPermissionsAttribute without actually implementing the needed classes to actually validate and/or check permissions.
+Before v1.1 this would just mean a warning logged.
+From v1.1 a exception is thrown.

 ###### Validation
 ```
 [Validate]